Category Archives: German Royals

 Ernst August and Viktoria Luise became engaged on February 11, 1913.
 At that time, Ernst August took an oath of loyalty to the Emperor and was commissioned as a cavalry officer and company commander in the Zieten-Hussars, a Prussian Army regiment that had previously included his grandfather and great-grandfather as Colonels.
 With the Emperor’s blessing and the required consent from the British King George V, the couple was married in Berlin, Kingdom of Prussia, now in the German state of Hanover, on May 24, 1913.
 The wedding was one of the last large gatherings of European royalty before World War I began the following year, attended by 1,200 guests including numerous reigning monarchs.
 Ernst August and Viktoria Luise had five children:

 Just over five months after the wedding, Ernst August’s father renounced his claim to the Duchy of Brunswick, in favor of his son.
 The Federal Council voted to allow the younger Ernst August to become reigning Duke, which he did on November 1, 1913.
-His reign, however, would be rather short-lived.
+His reign would be rather short.
 He was forced to abdicate on November 8, 1918, when the German Empire came to an end.

 Following his father’s death in 1923, Ernst August became head of the House of Hanover.
-However, he was unable to inherit his father’s Dukedom of Cumberland.
-That title had been suspended by the British government under the Titles Deprivation Act of 1917.
-Ernst August and his family were able to remain in Hanover, and lived his remaining years at his various properties, including Cumberland Castle (link in German) in Gmunden, Austria, Marienburg Castle in Hanover, and Blankenburg Castle in Harz.
+However, he could not inherit his father’s British Duke of Cumberland title.
+The British government suspended the title under the Titles Deprivation Act of 1917.
+Ernst August and his family were able to remain in Hanover and lived at the family’s various properties, including Cumberland Castle (link in German) in Gmunden, Austria, Marienburg Castle in Hanover, and Blankenburg Castle in Harz.

 Graves of Ernst August and Viktoria Luise, in front of the Mausoleum. photo: By Vivimeri – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=16765011